Programs and Events

 Below is an overview of some of our annual events:

-The Diversity Celebration is a cultural festival hosted in the fall semester by the Office of Student Development and is supported by our student organization the Diversity Diplomats.
-Student organizations, campus departments and the community participate through showcases of cultural talent, food and provide educational activities that celebrate the diversity of the university.
-A theme and common food ingredient is chosen every year for the participating groups to exemplify the commonality all cultures can have.
-The event offers educational opportunities, activities, performances and food that highlight the melting pot of cultures.
+The Diversity Celebration is hosted in the fall semester by the Office of Student Development.
+Student organizations, campus departments and community members come together to celebrate and learn more about different cultures and issues relating to diversity and inclusion.
+The event offers educational opportunities, activities, and food that highlight the melting pot of cultures.

 This annual celebration commemorates the memory of the late Dr. King and his commitment to civil rights.
 Student Development co-hosts the event with Cameron Campus Ministry.
 The events include a Day of Service Project, Panel Discussion, and Banquet.